Camp Hazelnut 2019

 Move-in & orientation tours

-"Hanging" with the band @Volleyball, 4 Square, Gaga Ball, Arts & Crafts, Music
+"Hanging" w/ the band @ Volleyball, 4 Square, Gaga Ball, Arts & Crafts, Music

 Dinner @ Dining Hall

-Welcome! @ Dining Hall (wear your jammies for the Pajama Jam!)
+Welcome! @ Dining Hall (wear your jammies for the Pajama Jam Ball!)

 S'mores at campfire